Common Agricultural Policy: Artificially high food prices

-CAP price intervention has been criticized for creating artificially high food prices throughout the EU.
+CAP price intervention has been criticised for creating artificially high food prices throughout the EU.
 High import tariffs (estimated at 18–28%) have the effect of keeping prices high by restricting competition by non-EU producers.
-It is estimated that public support for farmers in OECD countries costs a family of four on average nearly 1,000 USD per year in higher prices and taxes.
+It is estimated that public support for farmers in OECD countries costs a family of four on average nearly US$1,000 per year in higher prices and taxes.
 The European Commission has responded that the average EU household today spends 15% of its budget on food, compared to 30% in 1960.

 The recent moves away from intervention buying, subsidies for specific crops, reductions in export subsidies, have changed the situation somewhat.
 In the past years intervention has been reduced or abolished in all sectors.
 After two decades of significant CAP reforms, farmers can now respond to market signals and increase production to react to the higher prices.
 Although the new decoupled payments were aimed at environmental measures, many farmers have found that without these payments their businesses would not be able to survive.
 With food prices dropping over the past thirty years in real terms, many products have been making less than their cost of production when sold at the farm gate.